 Reuben Loewy, a British-born high school teacher and former foreign correspondent, set out to develop a curriculum for the digital age, and the result is a unique, interdisciplinary curriculum for teaching Internet Studies to 6th-12th grade students, and beyond.

-Described by The Atlantic (May 2015) as "the liberal arts of virtual living," the Living Online curriculum explores key aspects of the Internet, digital culture, and the intersection of humans and technology.
-More than 30 modules, comprising lesson plans and multimedia resources, cover topics such as the History and Business Model of the Internet, Digital Ethics, Algorithms, Cyberpsychology, Diversity of Thought, Remix Culture, Information vs. Knowledge, Digital Literacy, and The Dark Web.
+Described by The Atlantic (May 2015) as "the liberal arts of virtual living," the Living Online curriculum explores key aspects of the internet, digital culture, and the intersection of humans and technology.
+More than 30 modules, comprising lesson plans and curated multimedia resources, cover topics such as the History and Business Model of the Internet, Digital Ethics, Algorithms, Cyberpsychology, Diversity of Thought, Remix Culture, Information vs. Knowledge, Digital Literacy, and The Dark Web.

 Living Online Lab’s lesson plans have been developed by experienced teachers and leading academics, and piloted in schools in the U.S and Canada.
 The Living Online curriculum is aligned to both national and ISTE standards, and subscribers receive regular updates, reflecting the rapid developments in the digital world.
 Our vision is to create an online portal that will serve as a unique resource for schools, colleges, and other educational institutions to teach about the Internet and the digital world.

 Trustees and advisors include Lord Mitchell (former entrepreneur and founding chairman of the eLearning Foundation), Dr. Tom Chatfield (author, Oxford University academic, and broadcaster), and Anne Collier, a highly experienced educational nonprofit leader.
 Harvard University’s Berkman Klein Center for Internet and Society has recently partnered with Living Online to develop a series of lesson plans for LRNG.com, a youth-focused educational program.